4 min read·11 practice questions•Updated Mar 22, 2026

 Top LinkedIn EM candidates demonstrate: a concrete 'members-first' engineering story (a time they pushed back on a technical decision that would have benefited the business short-term but degraded member experience), two-sided marketplace fluency (understanding how feed ranking, job recommendation, or InMail changes affect both member engagement and recruiter ROI), data-driven team leadership (using engineering metrics — DORA, incident rates, team health surveys — not just intuition), and a genuine understanding of LinkedIn's product ecosystem across Feed, Jobs, Premium, Sales Navigator, and Recruiter.

-Practice LinkedIn interview questions live with an AI interviewer.
-Get scored feedback on every answer — in under 5 minutes.
+Jump into a live LinkedIn mock interview with an AI interviewer.
+Get scored feedback on every answer.